Decidability via the tilting correspondence: Relative decidability for perfectoid fields

 \subsubsection{Plan of action}

-Without any adjustments, the interpretation of Rideau-Scanlon does not quite yield an interpretation in the sense of ordinary first-order logic.
-The problem is that when one converts statements about $\Oo_K$ to statements about $\Oo_{K^{\flat}}$ via $\Oo_K\cong W(\Oo_{K^{\flat}})/(\xi)$, one ends up with infinitely many variables, coming from the coefficients of the Witt vectors.
+Without any adjustments, the interpretation of Rideau-Scanlon-Simon does not quite yield an interpretation in the sense of ordinary first-order logic.
+The problem is that when one converts statements about $\Oo_K$ to statements about $\Oo_{K^{\flat}}$ via $\Oo_K\cong W(\Oo_{K^{\flat}})/(\xi)$, one ends up with infinitely many variables, coming from the Witt vector coordinates.
 This problem disappears by interpreting one residue ring $\Oo_K/(p^n)$ at a time, via $\Oo_K/(p^n)\cong W_n(\Oo_{K^{\flat}})/(\xi \mod (p^n))$.
 This approach is facilitated by Corollary \ref{vddcor}.
-In \S \ref{uniformitydecidab}, we emphasized that \textit{uniform} decidability of the residue rings is key, which will eventually come down to the computability of the distinguished element $\xi$ associated to $K$.
+In \S \ref{uniformitydecidab}, we emphasized that \textit{uniform} decidability of the residue rings is key.
+As we will see, this eventually comes down to the computability of the distinguished element $\xi$ itself.